 And once you find out you have a sewer leak, most likely it’s been there for a significant amount of time.
 So it’s in your best interest to take action to prevent any possible or further structural damage to your house.

-But if you have sewer leaks and your system is made of cast iron the question becomes: Should you repair the leaks?
+But if your system is made of cast iron the question becomes: Should you repair the leaks?
 Or go ahead and replace the pipes?

 Repair or Replace Under Slab Cast Iron Pipes

 Cast iron pipe was designed to last 50 years.
 Here at In-House plumbing, we’ve seen a 20-year-old pipe that was no good and 50 year-old-pipe that was fine.

 The truth is there are so many variables and factors that contribute to the deterioration of cast iron pipe.
 And while there’s no way to know when your pipe will go bad, there is no doubt that they will go bad.